 Dr. Melissa Taverner succeeded Dr. King as the 19th president of Lyon College in 2022.
-She has overseen the transition to NCAA Division III for Lyon College Athletics, a move that embraces the College's dedication to academics and will allow the College to compete against other selective colleges with similar academic expectations.
-Additionally, she has been instrumental in organizing a partnership with the White River Medical Center and White River Health (WRH) on an RN to BSN nursing program at Lyon.
-The Nursing program is scheduled to begin in January 2024 and will utilize both the Lyon campus and WRH resources.
+She oversaw the transition to NCAA Division III for Lyon College Athletics, a move that embraced the College's dedication to academics and allowed the College to compete against other selective colleges with similar academic expectations.
+Additionally, she has been instrumental in organizing a partnership with White River Health on an RN-to-BSN nursing program at Lyon.
+The Nursing program began in January 2024 and utilizes both the Lyon campus and WRH resources.

-Dr. Taverner has worked with the Board of Trustees, as well as faculty and staff, to expand Lyon College's mission statement to offer select graduate programs, including a Master of Arts in Teaching.
+Dr. Taverner worked with the Board of Trustees, as well as faculty and staff, to expand Lyon College's mission statement to offer select graduate programs, including a Master of Arts in Teaching and a Graduate Certificate in Teaching Deaf or Hard-of-Hearing Students.

 Under her direction, the College began developing plans for proposed veterinary and dental schools located in central Arkansas.
 The schools will be part of the new Lyon College Institute of Health Sciences.

-The College's faculty assembly and Board of Trustees approved both proposals in March 2022, and the proposals for academic changes were approved by the Higher Learning Commission (HLC) in 2022-2023.
-The College is pursuing accreditation with both the American Veterinary Medical Association's Council on Education and the American Dental Association Commission on Dental Accreditation.
-Pending the accreditors' approvals, inaugural classes could start as early as 2025.
+The College's faculty assembly and Board of Trustees approved both proposals in March 2022, and the proposals for academic changes were approved by the Higher Learning Commission in 2022-2023.